ivankisyov/knowledgebase/README.md

 - clarity is king, professionals write code that others can understand
 - About functions - Making the code read like a top-down set of TO paragraphs is an effective technique for keeping the abstraction level consistent:
-> To include the setups and teardowns, we include setups, then we include the test page content, and then we include the teardowns.
+> "To include the setups and teardowns, we include setups, then we include the test page content, and then we include the teardowns.

 > To include the setups, we include the suite setup if this is a suite, then we include the regular setup.

-> To include the suite setup
+> To include the suite setup..."

 - The smaller and more focused a function is, the easier it is to choose a descriptive name.
+- A long descriptive name is better than a short enigmatic name.
+A long descriptive name is better than a long descriptive comment
+- the ideal number of function's arguments is 0 :) You should avoid having more than two arguments

+> "Master programmers think of systems as stories to be told

+> never forget that your real goal is to tell the story of the system, and that the functions

+> you write need to fit cleanly together into a clear and precise language to help you with

+> that telling"

 # Code Reviews
 - [How to Make Your Code Reviewer Fall in Love with You](https://mtlynch.io/code-review-love/)